gritzko/replicated.cc/rdts/rga/index.md

 ## Delete/undelete

-2.1 delete/undeletes are backward-compatible; a detetion op might be attached to the deleted letter/atom/op, thus creating a tombstone.
+RON 2.1 delete/undeletes are backward-compatible; a deletion op might be attached to the deleted letter/atom/op, thus creating a tombstone.
 The deleted atom retains its position and id, so any concurrently created ops will not lose their attachment point.

 Those delete/undelete ops allow to implement undo/redo.
 Undo of insertion is deletion, undo of deletion is undeletion.
 As a letter must retain its id after it was undeleted, we use undeletion and not repeat insertion.

-The new 2.1 feature is chained deletions.
-RON 2.1 relies on op [chains](/specs/glossary) a lot: it employs chain-based compression, hash calculations are easier with chains, swarmdb storage model is chain-based.
+The new RON 2.1 feature is chained deletions.
+RON 2.1 relies on op [chains](/specs/glossary#chain) a lot: it employs chain-based compression, hash calculations are easier with chains, swarmdb storage model is chain-based.
 With RGA/CT, continuously inserted text naturally becomes a chain, hence all these optimizations work for insertions.
 Unfortunately, "old" RGA/CT deletions break this pattern.
-Deletes are interleaved with the deleted letters, hence all the optimizations break (other optimizations may work here, but those are not as good as those chain-based).
+Deletes are interleaved with the deleted letters, hence all the optimizations break (other optimizations may work here, but those are not as good as those that are chain-based).

-2.1 chained deletions work as follows: a chain of deletes might be attached to any letter; the first deletion will delete the root letter (as before), the next one targets the root's causal parent, the next affects the grandparent and so on.
+RON 2.1 chained deletions work as follows: a chain of deletes might be attached to any letter; the first deletion will delete the root letter (as before), the next one targets the root's causal parent, the next affects the grandparent and so on.
 Similarly, chains of undeletions get attached to deletions and affect